A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology

-To design the user-delivery array $\mathbf{Q}$ from the user-retrieve array $\mathbf{U}$, the key challenge lies in assigning integer entries to the null positions of $\mathbf{U}$ such that Condition~C3 in Definition~\ref{def-pda} is satisfied.
-To this end, we construct a conflict graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, which is an undirected graph as defined in Definition~\ref{def-graph}.
-In this graph, each vertex corresponds to one null entry in $\mathbf{U}$, and an edge is placed between two vertices if their corresponding entries violate Condition~C3 in Definition~\ref{def-pda}.
+To design the user-delivery array $\mathbf{Q}$ from the user-retrieve array $\mathbf{U}$, the key challenge lies in assigning integer entries to the null positions of $\mathbf{U}$ such that Condition 1 is satisfied.
+To this end, we construct a conflict graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, which is an undirected graph as defined in Definition~\ref{def-graph-coloring}.
+In this graph, each vertex corresponds to one null entry in $\mathbf{U}$, and an edge is placed between two vertices if their corresponding entries violate Condition 1.
 Consequently, non-adjacent vertices can be assigned the same color.
 In the resulting graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, a \emph{proper coloring} guarantees that adjacent vertices (i.e., conflicting entries) are assigned different colors, while non-adjacent vertices may share the same color.
-Therefore, finding a proper coloring of $\mathcal{G}$ yields a valid assignment of integers to the null entries of $\mathbf{U}$ that satisfies Condition~C3.
-Since each color corresponds to one multicast transmission (i.e., one integer in the user-delivery array $\mathbf{Q}$), minimizing the number of colors is equivalent to minimizing the delivery load defined in~\eqref{eq-R}.
+Therefore, finding a \emph{proper coloring} of $\mathcal{G}$ yields a valid assignment of integers to the null entries of $\mathbf{U}$ that satisfies Condition 1.
+Since each color corresponds to one multicast transmission (i.e., one integer in the user-delivery array $\mathbf{Q}$), minimizing the number of colors is equivalent to minimizing the transmission load defined in~\eqref{eq-R}.
 Hence, our objective is to determine the \emph{chromatic number} of the graph $\mathcal{G}$.

-In the following, we present an example to illustrate the detailed transformation from the user-retrieve array $\mathbf{U}$ to the user-delivery array $\mathbf{Q}$ from a graph coloring perspective.
+In the following, we present an example to illustrate the transformation from the user-retrieve array $\mathbf{U}$ to the user-delivery array $\mathbf{Q}$.

 \begin{example} In this example, we consider a $3\times 3$ user-retrieve array $\mathbf{U}$ shown in Fig.~\ref{fig-ex-procedure}(a), which consists of both star and null entries.
-The complete transformation procedure from $\mathbf{U}$ to the user-delivery array $\mathbf{Q}$ is illustrated in Fig.~\ref{fig-ex-procedure}.
-The transformation consists of the following $4$ steps.
+The complete transformation procedure from $\mathbf{U}$ to the user-delivery array $\mathbf{Q}$ is illustrated in Fig.~\ref{fig-ex-procedure}, which consists of the following $4$ steps.